 The Youth Advocate's role involves counseling, crisis intervention, presentations, support group faciliation, outreach and consultation with parents.
 The Youth Advocate typically works with children, early adolescents, and teens in office settings, home visits, and schools.

 The Youth Advocate is an employee of the Town of Dartmouth.
-The Youth Commission sets the policies of on-going programs provided and the Select Board, through its Executive Administrator, provides administrative supervision of the Youth Advocate.
+The Youth Commission sets the policies of on-going programs provided and the Select Board, through its Town Administrator, provides administrative supervision of the Youth Advocate.

 Our agency does not provide psychotherapy in either individual or group settings.